Pendulum Accessories Kit

 - Green Lapping Film (if using a TRL(55) Rubber Slider)

 - Pink Lapping Film (if using a 4S(96) Rubber Slider)

 - Water Spray Bottle

-Preparation of the rubber sliders is crucial for good reproducibility of results.
+Preparation of the rubber sliders is crucial for good reproducibility.
 It ensures that each slider begins the test in the same condition.
-Rubber Sliders must always be clean and free from contamination.
+Rubber sliders must always be clean and free from contamination.
 Failure to follow this procedure may affect the validity of your results.

 Click here for instructions on how to condition rubber sliders.

 The Pendulum Tester should be verified at the start of each day of testing and after re-assembly or transportation.
 The verification procedure is an extremely important part of the testing procedure.
 It demonstrates to you, and all those making use of your results, that the instrument has been set up correctly and is functioning properly.